 Insects perform three main functions in the garden: they act as (1) pollinators, (2) predators or (3) parasites.
 The pollinators help plants to produce seeds or fruit while predators and parasites deal with the pests that would otherwise damage your crops.

-By attracting beneficial bugs to our gardens we are contributing towards the creation of a balanced ecosystem… Click To Tweet An organic gardener aims to achieve this and has no need for expensive and often toxic pesticides.
+Attracting beneficial bugs to our gardens contributes towards the creation of a balanced ecosystem there.
+Click To Tweet An organic gardener aims to achieve this and has no need for expensive and often toxic pesticides.

 Some Beneficial Insects